factorial-io/undo-redo-vuex/README.md

 | --- | --- | --- |
 | namespace | <code>String</code> | The name of the store module |
 | config | <code>String</code> | The object containing the updated undo/redo stacks of the store module |

-<a name="store/plugins/undoRedo_redo"></a>

-### store/plugins/undoRedo:redo()
-The Redo function - commits the latest undone mutation to the store, and pushes it to the done stack

-<a name="store/plugins/undoRedo_undo"></a>

-### store/plugins/undoRedo:undo()
-The Undo function - pushes the latest done mutation to the top of the undone stack by popping the done stack and 'replays' all mutations in the done stack